-The refrigerator should all ways be plugged into its own individual properly grounded electrical outlet rated for 115 Volts, 60 Hz, AC only, and fused at 15 amperes.
+• The refrigerator should always be plugged into its own individual properly grounded electrical outlet.

 This provides the best performance and also prevents overloading house wiring circuits which could cause a fire hazard from overheated wires.
 It is recommended that a separate circuit serving only this appliance be provided.